ryanrolds/screeps-bot-choreographer/README.md

 > Current focus of development.
 Not implement.

 When an Attack Flag (`attack*`) is placed all Builder and Upgrader spawning is halted, except to maintain a minimum 1 Upgrader.
 All of that energy is used to produce attackers.
 Attackers will move to the flag and attack any hostile it sees, even if not in the flag's room.

+## Design

+> The entire section, including subheadings, are a work in progress.

+Design and layout of of the AI and it's source code.

+### Memory

+### Behavior Trees

+This section will outline the BT's organizational strategy.
+Ideally, the `behavior.*` files would provide a well organized and DRY set of logic that can be composed to produce complex behavior.

+#### Build

+#### Room

+#### Movement

+#### Assign

+#### Storage